benkeser/drtmle/cran-comments.md

 There were 0 NOTEs.

-Note:
-Maintainer: 'David Benkeser <benkeser@emory.edu>'

-Seems safe to ignore this note.

 ## Downstream dependencies
 Nothing to report.

 ## Additional Notes
-Submission of updated package, version 1.0.3.
-This version fixes the ``no long double'' build issue flagged in checks, as well as the unstated dependencies warning for package foreach.
+Submission of updated package, version 1.0.4.